 Apple Cider Vinegar: A Holistic Remedy for Dogs

-The age-old home remedy of apple cider vinegar has all kinds of uses—both internal and external—for dogs.
+The age-old home remedy of apple cider vinegar has all kinds of uses for dogs — both internal and external.

 Those who are old enough remember when Dr. D.C.
 Jarvis of Vermont made apple cider vinegar a household word with his 1958 best seller, Folk Medicine.
 According to Jarvis, native Vermonters used cider vinegar to cure migraine headaches, arthritis, diabetes, obesity, indigestion, and a host of other ailments.